DeepTempo/docs/docs/Advanced/finetune.md

 **Parameters:**
 - `service_name`: Name of the service for model tuning (string)

-Purpose: Updates model based on tuning log data from the reference page
+Purpose: Updates model based on tuning log data from the reference page as shown in the screenshot
 ![reference page](../assets/reference_page.png)

 ### Model Rollback